Pogba left out of France squad after positive Covid-19 test - France 24

 "He's found a very good level again.
 We can't go back, I'm not someone who likes to take radical decisions.
 He remained selectable," explained Deschamps.

-Blaise Matuidi, 33, was overlooked following his recent move to David Beckham's Inter Miami in Major League Soccer as Deschamps decided to give a chance to some younger players in midfield.
+Blaise Matuidi, 33, was overlooked following his recent move to David Beckham's Inter Miami in Major League Soccer as Deschamps decided to explore some younger options in midfield.

+Meanwhile, Anthony Martial is in line for his first France cap since March 2018 after hitting a career-best 23 goals for United last term.

 Kylian Mbappe was one of two Paris Saint-Germain players included alongside defender Presnel Kimpembe, both starters in last weekend's Champions League final defeat by Bayern Munich in Lisbon.